solid/solid/README.md

   documents (in Turtle and other RDF formats).

-* The [FOAF vocabulary](http://xmlns.com/foaf/0.1/) is used both in WebID profiles, and in specifying Access Control lists (see below).
+* The [FOAF vocabulary](http://xmlns.com/foaf/0.1/) is used both in WebID profiles, and specifying Access Control lists (see below).

 * Authentication (for logins, page personalization and more) is done via the [WebID-TLS protocol](http://www.w3.org/2005/Incubator/webid/spec/tls/).